Requirement for Checking Out Books

 GW Faculty are eligible for library borrowing privileges in the Reciprocal Faculty Borrowing Program (RFBP).
 This is a program of the Research Libraries Advisory Committee to OCLC that allows faculty members of participating institutions borrowing privileges and on-site access to the collections of some of the most important research libraries in North America.

-Prior to visiting an OCLC member institution, faculty members need to apply for an RFBP card at the Gelman Library Circulation Desk.
+Prior to visiting an OCLC member institution, faculty members need to apply for an RFBP card at the Gelman Library Check Out Desk.
 Upon presentation of his or her valid GW photo ID, the faculty member will then be issued the requisite borrower's card.

 Borrowing Privileges for Faculty Spouses